gruntwork-io/cloud-nuke/README.md

 For more granularity, such as being able to specify which resources to terminate using regular expressions or plain text, you can pass in a configuration file.

-_Note: Config file support is a new feature and only filtering s3 buckets and IAM Users by name using regular expressions is currently supported.
+_Note: Config file support is a new feature and only filtering a handful of resources by name using regular expressions is currently supported.
 We'll be adding more support in the future, and pull requests are welcome!_

+The following resources support the Config file:

-#### S3 Buckets
+- S3 Buckets
+    - Resource type: `s3`
+    - Config key: `s3`
+- IAM Users
+    - Resource type: `iam`
+    - Config key: `IAMUsers`
+- Secrets Manager Secrets
+    - Resource type: `secretsmanager`
+    - Config key: `SecretsManager`

+#### Example

 ```shell
 cloud-nuke aws --resource-type s3 --config path/to/file.yaml